Larger travelers are are finding that diligently following specific plus size travel tips is often the only way to be comfortable.

 Overall, regardless of how you are traveling or where you are staying, the key to a comfortable trip is pre-planning.
 Researching and arranging for the largest accommodations and knowing what to expect can give you the opportunity to create the most comfortable experience.

 Airlines are notoriously uncomfortable.
-Airlines are filling the coach sections with seats that are only 16 to 18 inches wide between the armrests.
+They fill the coach sections with seats that are only 16 to 18 inches wide between the armrests.
 Only people with waists of 38 inches or less are likely to be comfortable in these narrow seats.
 Those with larger waists will need to raise the armrest to have enough room for their hips.

 Check out the GrandStyle articles on selecting a comfortable seat and holiday travel tips for lots of ideas on selecting the most comfortable airlines and seats as well as ideas from experienced travelers.